 Brag about RI funding

 Prevention Advisory Community meeting again on Aug.
 5th.
-Phase two of the – website – made it more user friendly great place to share information – post questions to your colleaguesThis will be a password protected portion of the website.
+Phase two of the website – made it more user friendly great place to share information – post questions to your colleagues.
+This will be a password protected portion of the website.
 More trainings in the fall

 Linda Barovior Partnership For Success; Scope of Work has been developed, final award amounts, developing 5 year budget, we’re developing a new contract, looking at workbooks –